mynameislau/clic-clac/README.md

 ## EXPAND

- Put `data-expand` on the button controlling the expand of an element `data-controls="idOfTheControlledElement"` tells the lib which element this button is controlling
+- Add `data-expand` on the button controlling the expand of an element
+- `data-controls="idOfTheControlledElement"` tells the lib which element this button is controlling
+  This can be a list of ids separated by spaces.
-`data-expand-default-state`sets the default aria state of the element If you want your content to collapse when you click outside of the area, add a `data-click-outside` attribute with the `deselect` value to the **controlled** element.
+- `data-expand-default-state` sets the default aria state of the element
+- If you want your content to collapse when you click outside of the area, add a `data-click-outside` attribute with   the `deselect` value to the **controlled** element.

 ## TABLIST